• Skip to main content

 There is no such thing as a “turn key”.

+Even after you have cleared the home inspection process, there will be move in ready expenses.
 There will always be things to buy or fix when purchasing a new home.
 No, you might not have to do a complete renovation job but just bare that in mind when you are looking at houses.
 Make sure to do your due diligence and look for the odds and end things you might have to purchase right away or fix.
-For example, appliances, shower rods, appliances, outside trash bins, etc. Not everything you see stays with the house – so make sure to ask!
+For example, appliances, shower rods, appliances, outside trash bins, etc. Not everything you see stays with the home – so make sure to ask!

 The closing date can and will more than likely change.